irishrain/gervifonn/README.md

 ### Music library
 The music library should be structured in the way [Jack](https://github.com/jack-cli-cd-ripper/jack) creates it, meaning one folder per Artist with subfolders for each album.
 Samplers are stored in the `Various` folder.

 In addition, a cover image must be present in each folder, named `cover.png`.
 Optionally, you can place additional cover images in a subfolder called `gervifonn` inside each album.
 This will also be done by the gervifonn when you are using it.
 To simplify taking cover pictures of a bigger collection, you can use [src/gervifonn_capture_covers.py](src/gervifonn_capture_covers.py).
-Start it on the gervifonn, place the album on the gervifonn and press the leftmode button.
+Start it on the gervifonn, place the album on the gervifonn and press the leftmost button.
 It will take a picture in the correct format, display it and save it to the current folder.
 You can then put the next album on the gervifonn and press the leftmost button again.
+(Hint: use DISPLAY=:0 in front of the command when connected via ssh).

 As albums with multiple CDs only have one cover, only place the `cover.png` in the first folder and create symlinks called `next` linking to the following CD.